Topics on this page

 dsa_control

-On Windows, when self-protection is enabled, local users cannot uninstall, update, stop, or otherwise control the agent.
+• On Windows, when self-protection is enabled, local users cannot uninstall, update, stop, or otherwise control the agent.
 They must also supply the authentication password when running CLI commands.

-On macOS, when self-protection is enabled, local users cannot uninstall, modify, stop, or otherwise control the agent.
+• On macOS, when self-protection is enabled, local users cannot uninstall, modify, stop, or otherwise control the agent.
 They must also supply the authentication password when running CLI commands.

-only supports English strings.
+• dsa_control only supports English strings.
 Unicode is not supported.

-To use dsa_control
+To use dsa_control:

-In Windows:
+On Windows:

-- Open a Command Prompt as Administrator.
+• Open a Command Prompt as an Administrator.

-- Change to the agent's installation directory.
-For example:
+• Change to the agent's installation directory:

 cd C:\Program Files\Trend Micro\Deep Security Agent\